linkedin/css-blocks/packages/@css-blocks/website/src/markdown/1_block-files/7_inheritance.md

 .my-class[state|my-state] { /* ... */ }
 ```

+Note: You can use an empty ruleset to indicate that no styles are applied for some specific style in the implemented interface.
+Beware though, if you are authoring with Sass, empty rulesets are removed before CSS Blocks can see them.
+You can add a `/*` style comment within the ruleset to prevent this from happening.

 ### Block Inheritance

 A Block may also choose to extend another referenced Block.
 This exposes all declared styles from the extended Block on the extending Block.